25 October 2019

 The Hiko nose threadlift has its limitations.
 I find this matter not frequently addressed enough.
 The gold standard for nose augmentation is still a surgical rhinoplasty.
 However, a surgical nose job has longer recovery time and higher chance of complications and cost.

-One of the weaknesses of the Hiko nose threadlift is that it cannot correct severely crooked or deviated noses and deep dorsal humps on the nose bridge.
+One of the weaknesses of the Hiko nose thread lift is that it cannot correct severely crooked or deviated noses and deep dorsal humps on the nose bridge.
 Severe bulbous nose tips and nose tip ptosis (droopy noses) can be lifted and have a sharper appearance with the nose threadlift but may not be adequately corrected in very severe instances.
+I

 Is the Hiko nose threadlift permanent?